 In March of 2018, after a four-year journey of drafts, rewrites, notes on pieces of scrap paper, and some decent-sized edits, I published, via Kindle Direct Publishing, The Blue Gem.

-A little over a year later, after taking another pass through the novel with edits, a few additions, and some deleting and tweaking, I finally got around to converting the manuscript for a paperback release.
+A little over a year later, after taking another pass through the novel with edits, some additions, and some deleting and tweaking, I finally got around to converting the manuscript for a paperback release.

 The Blue Gem, book 1 in the "Magic of Crieo" series, is the second fantasy novel I've self-published.
 The first, The Dragon Princess, was published back in the summer of 2014, initially only via download but later converted to paperback in 2018.